 Additionally, this course offers the opportunity to share your research experiences with your fellow students.
 This can help you to tackle problems encountered during your project and it provides a broad overview of the research performed within the institute.

 The course runs during the entire third year of your bachelor.
-It consists of a poster session during which you obtain information about the available projects, a week of crash courses preceding your bachelor project and biweekly meetings for the duration of your project.
+It consists of a poster session during which you obtain information about the available projects, two weeks of crash courses preceding your bachelor project and biweekly meetings for the duration of your project.
 The sessions will cover:

 Personal & Professional Development